folio-org/okapi/doc/guide.md

 As noted above, Okapi operates with the raw permission bits.
-It passed the required and desired permissions to the auth module, which will somehow deduct if the user will have those permissions or not.
+It passed the required and desired permissions to the auth module, which will somehow deduce if the user will have those permissions or not.
 The details should not concern us here, but clearly the process has something to do with the permissionSets.
 How does the auth module get access to the permission sets of the moduleDescription?
 It does not happen by magic, but almost.
 When a module